joitng/joitng.github.io/failure.md

 ### 2021
 <details>
-    <summary>Dropped out of co-charing the Canadian Undergraduate Computer Science Conference.</summary>
+    <summary>Dropped out of co-chairing the Canadian Undergraduate Computer Science Conference.</summary>
     <p>
+        I was super excited about running this conference with one of my good friends about a year ago, but things went downhill after COVID-19 forced a change of plans.
+We felt like we just had to let go, because our hearts weren't in it anymore.
+Also, I am so burnt out from this past year.
     </p>
 </details>
 <details>
     <summary>Rejected/not considered for 2/3 of the summer research internships I applied for.</summary>
     <p>
         You only need 1 yes!!!
-To be honest, this isn't a huge failure and I was considering not adding this to this list; I was rejected from the CMU HCII REU program and was not considered for the MSR REU because I had already received and accepted my UWaterloo offer.
+To be honest, this isn't a huge failure and I was considering not adding this to this list; I was rejected from the CMU HCII REU program and was not considered for the MSR REU because I had already received and accepted an offer from the UWaterloo Undergraduate Research Fellowship Program.
     </p>
 </details>

 ### 2020
 <details>